Continuing professional development

 If you hold a current practising certificate, you need to complete 10 hours of CPD activities each year.
 The CPD year runs from 1 April through to 31 March of the following year.

-Read more about the review here.
+Read more about the review and report here.

 The Rules explain that you must complete at least one hour in each of the following four fields: